#EdgeComputing#Serverless

 While there are hundreds of examples and use cases of edge computing, we have chosen some popular use cases that resonate easily:

-The future of edge computing has evolved considerably by aggressive adoption during the pandemic to bring in agility.
-There are multiple delivery models in edge computing ranging from ‘build your own stack’ to business-outcome-based edge computing as a service.
-The biggest advantage of edge computing is speed and reduced latency.
-In addition, businesses benefit from improved security and privacy, reduced operational costs, scalability and reliability.
-While the initial aim for edge computing was to reduce bandwidth costs and latency, the rise of real-time apps that need local processing and storage capabilities is fuelling the growth of this technology.
+The biggest advantage of edge computing, including serverless models, is speed and reduced latency.
+In addition, businesses benefit from improved security and privacy, reduced operational costs, scalability, and reliability.
+While the initial aim for edge computing was to reduce bandwidth costs and latency, the rise of real-time apps that require local processing and storage capabilities is fuelling the growth of this technology, especially when combined with serverless architectures that offer scalability without the complexity.